pihiwatari/SSG-template/projects/sample-project.md

 ![Blender 3D: A bench and some walls](/static/img/2_090921.jpg "Base walls and a wood bench... at least it's supposed to be one.")

+Some walls and a wood bench... at least it's supposed to be one.

 Most of the furniture was designed following this concept of minimalism so, the shapes are pretty straightforward (everything is just straight lines).

 ![Blender 3D: A couch and more walls](/static/img/5_120921.jpg "Base model for the couch.")

+The living room couch was next.

 Finally, I downloaded some free textures and tweaked them just a tiny bit to get the colors from the wood, as well as a free 3D model for the lamp.
 I recycled some of the textures as well.